AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 The mount points for data volumes in your container.

-This parameter maps to Volumes in the Create a container section of the Docker Remote API and the --volume option to docker run.
+This parameter maps to Volumes in the docker container create command and the --volume option to docker run.

 Windows containers can mount whole directories on the same drive as $env:ProgramData.
 Windows containers can't mount directories on a different drive, and mount point can't be across drives.